12. Verrou: a floating-point rounding errors checker

 Description

-Arguments passed to verrou_dd_sym or verrou_dd_line are scripts.
+Arguments passed to verrou_dd_* are scripts.
 These scripts will be called during the delta-debugging process to automate the tasks of running your program under Verrou, and verifying the results.
 The scripts will be called with the following arguments:

 run_script {dir}